Türkiye Road Trip Itinerary: Antalya to Istanbul with Kids

 So we asked for a bigger car, and the bigger car was a full-size Škoda Superb, which was very wide and roomy, but even that could barely fit our stuff, but we still managed.
 We had to pay a little extra for the upgrade, but we didn’t have a choice there.

-Here we began the road trip part of our Turkey journey, where we planned to drive for 800 mi (1300km) in 4 days and stop at some amazing places!
 Yep, our plan was to change hotels every night for four nights in a row.
 Even though we had sworn to never change hotels every night in the past, after the same experience in Alaska last year, we decided to give it a try again.

-Day 1 – Drive to Pamukkale
+Day 1 – Antalya to Pamukkale

 The first stop on our road trip was the little town of Pamukkale, famous for its thermal waters flowing down the hill.
 It took us about 3.5 hours to get there, with a lunch stop at a random cafe at a gas station.
 There was even a little outdoor playground adjacent to the restaurant, where the girls gladly used the swings and slides.